American Saddlebred Horse

 Intro

 Also known as the Kentucky Saddler, this breed was developed in Kentucky as a stylish utility horse for plantation owners of the south.
-Their easy gait made hours in the saddle easier & their mild temperament made them easy to manage.
+Their easy gait made hours in the saddle easier and their mild temperament made them easy to manage.

 Origins